• Up and coming events

 Proper Punctuation- Twlight staff session with resources attached.

-On Thursday 9th January, twenty eight staff gathered to focus on strategies for implementing the teaching of punctuation across the school.
-There were representatives from all curriculum areas who shared practice on the teaching and understanding of how punctuation can be used for effect in students’ writing.
+‘Proper Punctuation’ On Thursday 9th January, twenty eight staff gathered to focus on strategies for implementing the teaching of punctuation across the school.
+There were representatives from all curriculum areas who shared practice on the teaching and understanding of how punctuation can...

 Monday, 6 January 2014